EsFrost/req-rep.io/readme.md

 ## Req-Rep.io is a simple HTTP client for Windows, Linux and macOS.

-It is created using the Electron framework (there are size and performance issues).
-The reason I chose electron over a more robust solution is that I have worked with ts and electron before and it is faster, easier and more pleasant to develop with.
+It was created using the Electron framework which I have worked with before and I find using it faster, easier and more enjoyable to develop with.

 ## Why Req-Rep.io ?